syncfusion-content/angular-docs/angular/Chart/Getting-started.md

 Typically, you will assign data directly to chart using [`dataSource`](../api/ejchart#members:series-datasource) property of the series.
 In Angular-2, you need to bind the variable, which contains data in the Angular-2 class variable, to the dataSource property as illustrated in the following code example,

-I> Essential JS includes Angular-2 directives for all controls in the **ej.Angular.min** script file.
+I> Essential JS includes Angular-2 directives for all controls in the **ej.angular2.min** script file.

 {% highlight html %}